rabeehcv/Spring-Boot/Notes.md

 The method returns a simple string, which will be converted to JSON and sent as the response body.

 - @Autowired - to get instance of the class.
+While @Autowired can be used to create an instance of a class, it's more accurate to say that it's used to inject an existing instance of a class into another class.
 - @Repository - specialization of @Component annotation and is used to indicate that the class provides mechanicsm for storage, retrieval, update, delete and search operation on objects.
 - @Entity -  to map domain objects to relational database tables.
 Marks a class as a database table.
 - @Getter - Generates a getter method for a field.